Diamond Tongues

 Diamond Tongues is a 2015 Canadian comedy-drama film directed by Pavan Moondi and Brian Robertson.
 It stars July Talk band member Leah Fay Goldstein as a Toronto-based struggling actress who descends into a downward spiral of depression, narcissism and cruelty.

 Plot

-Toronto-based Edith Welland (Goldstein) is an aspiring actress willing to do whatever it takes to land a film role, even outright lying, sabotaging other actresses and outright disrespecting her former boyfriend, also an aspiring actor.
+Toronto-based Edith Welland is an aspiring actress willing to do whatever it takes to land a film role, even outright lying, sabotaging other actresses and outright disrespecting her former boyfriend, also an aspiring actor.
 Throughout the film, it is revealed she might suffer from manic depressive disorders and delusional psychosis.

 Production

 Goldstein's July Talk bandmate Peter Dreimanis was involved in the film production, as the film's cinematographer.

 Release

 Diamond Tongues premiered at the Slamdance Film Festival in Park City, Utah on January 25, 2015, and was acquired by Mongrel Media for distribution in Canada and by Factory 25 for the United States.
 It had a limited theatrical release in Canada on August 7, 2015.